nberger/ring-logger/README.md

 Custom Logger Backend
 -----------------------

-You can supply a custom logger functions to `wrap-with-logger` by supplying pairs of `:level custom-logger-fn` as additional arguments.
+You can supply custom logger functions to `wrap-with-logger` by supplying pairs of `:level custom-logger-fn` as additional arguments.
 These will be used instead of the default `clojure.tools.logging` functions.
 The default mapping
 is: